Jan is a wrestling enthusiast who enjoys sharing news, information and insights with other wrestling fans.

 3. Cody Rhodes

-Cody is the son of the son of a plumber.
-He is the son of the late great Dusty Rhodes.
+Cody is the son of the late great Dusty Rhodes.

 Being part of wrestling royalty and being a second generation wrestler should have been a ticket to stardom.
 Sadly, WWE squandered Cody and made him do ridiculous gimmicks such as "Dashing Cody Rhodes" and "Stardust."